roshanrai1304/sanius-health/README.md

 python section2_disease_prediction\run_pipeline.py
 ```

-The dataset downloads automatically from UCI ML Repository.
+The dataset downloads automatically from UCI ML Repository via `ucimlrepo` on first run and is saved locally for subsequent runs.

 ### Output